 The Greek Catholic Church of Slovakia

 The nation of Czechoslovakia dissolved into Slovakia and the Czech Republic on January 1, 1993.
 The modern country of Slovakia is bordered by Poland to the North, Ukraine to the east, Hungary to the south, and the Czech Republic and Austria to the west.
 It is divided from the Czech Republic by the Carpathian mountains.
 The Byzantine Catholic Church traces their heritage to the missionaries Saints Cyril and Methodius who arrived in the ninth century AD.
 Cyril developed the first Slavic alphabet and translated the Gospel into the Slavonic language.
-The religious history of the Byzantine Catholics in Slovakia is closely related to the Rusyns, as both were reunited to Rome following the Great Schism by the Union of Uzhorod in 1646, and both Slovak and Rusyn Byzantine Catholics were included in the territory of Czechoslovakia after World War I. Most have returned to their Greek Catholic roots following Communist suppression, and Pope John Paul II has supported the Church by creating an Apostolic Exarchate of Slovakia in 1997.
+The religious history of the Byzantine Catholics in Slovakia is closely related to the Rusyns, as both were reunited to Rome following the Great Schism by the Union of Uzhorod in 1646, and both Slovak and Rusyn Byzantine Catholics were included in the territory of Czechoslovakia after World War I. Many have returned to their Greek Catholic roots following Communist suppression, and Pope John Paul II has supported the Church by creating an Apostolic Exarchate of Slovakia in 1997.
 Pope Benedict XVI recently has elevated the Church to a Metropolitan Eastern Catholic Church.

 The Ukrainian Byzantine Catholic Church

 Ukraine was known as Kievan Rus from the 9th to the 16th century, and adopted Byzantine Christianity in 988.
 Following the Great Schism, the Ukraine and Belarus rejoined Rome in the Union of Brest in 1595.
 In spite of overwhelming persecution by Communist rule, the Ukrainian Catholic Church has recovered and is now the largest Eastern Catholic Church with about 4.4 million faithful!
 The liturgy is traditionally in the Slavonic language, although parts of the Divine Liturgy are in Ukrainian.

 The Lviv Theological Academy evolved into Ukrainian Catholic University, the first Catholic University in the former Soviet Union and the first university opened by an Eastern Catholic Church!
 The Ukrainian Catholic Church now has a presence in the USA, Canada, Argentina, Brazil, England and Australia.
 The Ukrainian people have a special devotion to the Blessed Mother, and her reported appearances at Hrushiv and Seredne encouraged the faith of these devout people.